Joseph Aquilina

 Joseph (Ġużè) Aquilina (7 April 1911 – 8 August 1997) was a Maltese author and linguist born in Munxar.

 Education

 Aquilina graduated first as Bachelor of Arts and later as a lawyer from the University of Malta.
-Between 1937 and 1940 he read comparative semitic philology at the University of London where he obtained a doctorate.
+Between 1937 and 1940 he read comparative Semitic philology at the University of London, where he obtained a doctorate.

-In 1937 Ġużè Aquilina was appointed as the first profesor of Maltese and oriental languages at the University of Malta, where he contributed in a significant manner towards the study and strengthening of the Maltese language.
-It was only in 1934, three years before his appointment, that the Maltese language was declared the official language of Malta.
+In 1937 Ġużè Aquilina was appointed as the first professor of Maltese and oriental languages at the University of Malta, where he contributed in a significant manner towards the study and strengthening of the Maltese language.
+It was only in 1934, three years before his appointment, that the Maltese language had been declared the official language of Malta.

 Career

 Among the prominent posts which Aquilina held as a full-time professor at the University of Malta, was that as Dean of the Faculty of Arts.

 Aquilina's numerous works include novels, philosophical essays, critical studies, drama, linguistic papers and religious books, his magnum opus being a Maltese–English Dictionary.